 Editing as coaching

-Editing can be the single most influential tool to help a writer improve, but this needs to be done in a specific way to be effective.
+Editing can be a powerful tool to help a writer improve, but it needs a specific approach to be effective.

-- Verbose: not just a fix, but a longer explanation of reasoning behind the fix and context to help the writer not make the same mistake in future
+- Verbose Don't just fix, explain the reasoning behind the fix and give context to help the writer avoid making the same mistake in the future.

-- Personalised: the writer and editor need to have interacted before and formed a professional relationship
+- Personalized The writer and editor must have formed a professional relationship based on previous interactions.

-- Selective: the feedback needs to be in the context of the writer's overall skill level.
-It's pointless to spend a paragraph explaining the something that the writer already knows but just didn't notice this one time.
-Similarly, it's pointless to spend a paragraph explaining something fairly nuanced and advanced when the writer is still making more basic mistakes.
-The editor should 'choose their battles' very carefully.
+- Selective Give the writer feedback in the context of their overall skill level.
+Don't overexplain something that is clearly a minor, once-off error or a concept that is somewhat nuanced and advanced when the writer is still making more basic mistakes.
+The editor should choose their battles carefully.

-Feedback can be given in various ways, depending on the extent and type.
+Feedback can take different forms, depending on the extent and type.

-- Recorded video - sometimes it's easier for the editor to share their screen and talk about their thoughts while editing the article
+- A recorded video of the editor's screen while they talk through their thoughts while editing the article can be helpful.

-- 1:1 meeting - to allow the writer to also ask for more context or clarifications as this often is more memorable for the writer.
+- 1:1 meeting allows the writer to also ask for more context and clarification of edits and is often more memorable for the writer.